Ancistrus kellerae

 Ancistrus kellerae is a relatively new species of nocturnal freshwater fish found in the Potaro River and its tributaries.
 It is a small sized Ancistrus ranging between 1 – 69 mm in body length, being widest right below the opercles and narrowing to the peduncle.
-Like other fish in the genus Ancistrus, A. kellerae has small papillate located on both the suckermouth and longer ones on the snouth.
+Like other fish in the genus Ancistrus, A. kellerae has small papillate located on both the suckermouth and longer ones on the snout.